-The Thailand Art Scene presents itself in many forms that seemingly culminate into a pure artistic talent which simply abounds and astounds all who welcome it in this beautiful part of the world.
+The Thailand Art Scene presents itself in many forms that seemingly culminate into a pure artistic talent which abounds and astounds all who welcome it in this beautiful part of the world.
 I want to invite you to discover a vast selection of Thai Art on offer to enjoy and remember long after your vacation is over.

-When I tell colleagues and friends that I actually don't paint at all, they seem a little surprised.
+When I tell colleagues and friends that I don't paint at all, they seem a little surprised.
 That's because I create modern artworks with mixed media like wood, plastic and steel.

-Delicate and intricate hand painted umbrellas and fans created from fine silk and paper are just some of the many examples you can view on the Thailand art scene.
+Delicate and intricate hand-painted umbrellas and fans created from fine silk and paper are just some of the many examples you can view on the Thailand art scene.

-The best place for you to witness this would be in the northern province of Chiang Mai where you can actually experience the whole process from beginning to end from some very talented Thai artists and craftspeople.
+The best place for you to witness this would be in the northern province of Chiang Mai where you can experience the whole process from beginning to end from some very talented Thai artists and craftspeople.

 You are more than welcome to commission a design of your choice or purchase any one of many examples on sale at the factories or craft markets around town.